Parent Workshop - Toileting

 |Seema Islam||Parent Governor||STAC Committee|

-Dee Kushlick-Williams has been Chair of the Governing Body since 2010 and is also on the Resources and Pay Committees.
+Dee Kushlick-Williams has stepped down from Chair of the Governing Body, she will be retiring in December 2017.
+Dee was Chair of the Governing Body at Russet House since 2010.
 Dee has extensive experience of working in education and has been a special school headteacher, a school inspector, and Mencap Trustee.
 Dee is also Chair of the Executive Committee for the Markfield Centre in Haringey, a charity which works directly with disabled people and their families.